 You Had the Authority to Possess a WMD

 Exceptions may be made for people who are authorized to have access to WMDs.
 Some members of the state and federal government are allowed to have WMDs.
 A few elected officials are also allowed to have these weapons.

 You Were Subject to an Unlawful Search and Seizure

 Law enforcement must follow strict regulations when searching a person or their property.
 The Fourth Amendment protects against unreasonable search and seizure.
 If law enforcement failed to adhere to the law in conducting their search, your lawyer will move to suppress any evidence they uncovered as a result.

 Learn About How to Fight Charges Related to WMDs in California

 Members of the Simmrin Law Group can go over how to fight charges associated with weapons of mass destruction under Penal Code 11418.
-We can even get to work on a defense for you starting right now.
-You can reach us at (310) 997-4688.
+We can even get to work on building a defense for you starting right now.
+You can reach us by phone 24/7.
 You can also complete our online contact form.

 Our criminal defense lawyers in Los Angeles can help you with a free consultation.
 One of our criminal defense lawyers will review your case and answer any questions you may have.
 We will lay out all of your legal options and advise you of the pros and cons of the various courses of action.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form